Retirement home: Signage

 Those living with dementia often display difficulty with distinguishing relevance of information within signage.
 This phenomenon can be attributed to a combination of fixative behaviors as well as a tendency towards non discriminatory reading.
 Therefore, in creating appropriate signage for retirement homes, we must first consider the who, what, when, where, and why of the design and placement of signage.

-Considering the “who” of the user requires an understanding of those who interact with North American care homes.
+Considering the "who" of the user requires an understanding of those who interact with North American care homes.
 This group includes staff and visitors, however understandable wayfinding is most important for residents experiencing dementia.
-This then leads to “what” kind of information should be presented.
+This then leads to "what" kind of information should be presented.
 Important information for staff, visitors, and patients covers a great variety, and altogether the amount of signage required directly conflicts with the ideal of reducing distraction, overstimulation, and non-discriminatory reading for those within retirement homes.
-This is where the “when”, “where”, and “why” of signage must be addressed.
-In deciding “when” information should be presented, Tetsuya argues that it is “important that essential visual information be provided at a relatively early stage in walking routes.”
+This is where the "when", "where", and "why" of signage must be addressed.
+In deciding “when” information should be presented, Tetsuya argues that it is "important that essential visual information be provided at a relatively early stage in walking routes."

 Therefore, we can assume that immediately relevant information such as the direction of available facilities should be placed near the entrance of patient rooms, or at the end of hallways housing patient rooms.
-This observation also leads into “where” appropriate placement would be for information, and “why” it is being presented.
+This observation also leads into "where" appropriate placement would be for information, and "why" it is being presented.
 In regards to wayfinding signage, making navigation as understandable as possible can be achieved by avoiding distraction while navigating.
-Addressing this, Romedi Passini suggests that “graphic wayfinding information notices along circulation routes should be clear and limited in number and other information should be placed somewhere else.”
+Addressing this, Romedi Passini suggests that "graphic wayfinding information notices along circulation routes should be clear and limited in number and other information should be placed somewhere else."

 Signage not related to wayfinding can be distracting if placed nearby, and detract from the effectiveness of wayfinding signage.
-Instead, Passini suggests “to create little alcoves specifically designed for posting public announcements, invitations, and publicity.”
+Instead, Passini suggests "to create little alcoves specifically designed for posting public announcements, invitations, and publicity."
 These alcoves would best be placed in areas of low stimulation, as they would be better understood in a context that is not overwhelming.
-In a study done by Kristen Day, it was observed that areas of high stimulation were “found to occur in elevators, corridors, nursing stations, bathing rooms, and other residents’ rooms, whereas low stimulation has been observed in activity and dining rooms”.
-As of such, we can assume that activity and dining rooms would be the best place for these alcoves to reside.
+In a study done by Kristen Day, it was observed that areas of high stimulation were "found to occur in elevators, corridors, nursing stations, bathing rooms, and other residents' rooms, whereas low stimulation has been observed in activity and dining rooms".
+As such, we can assume that activity and dining rooms would be the best place for these alcoves to reside.